ivkei/llm-cli/README.md

 4. [Usage](#usage)
   * Not need to specify the URL because default URL of ./llama-server is `http://localhost:8080`.
   * If multimodel server then in usage specify the model, else if only 1 model is hosted then default will handle the job.
+  * API is not needed so just dont set the flag

 # Deletion
 1. Delete the directory with llm-cli.